 SPARE 617

 April 1972 was a month of reckoning for the flight crews of the 374th Tactical Airlift Wing at Ching Chang Kuan AB, Taiwan.
-US troop drawals had begun almost two years before and the war in Vietnam had deescalated back to the level of an insurgency after US and South Vietnamese troops crossed the border into Cambodia in May 1970.
+US troop withdrawals had begun more than two years before and the war in Vietnam had deescalated back to the level of an insurgency after US and South Vietnamese troops crossed the border into Cambodia in May 1970.
 The US airlift force in Southeast Asia had shrunk from a level of three wings of C-130s and one each of C-123s and C-7As to only five squadrons of C-130s, and one of those was already in the process of deactivation.
-US troop levels in South Vietnam had shrunk from more than 500,000 only some 20,000 men, mostly airmen, as the US role in South Vietnam had declined and the war had become more of a local conflict.
-The ground war in Vietnam had entered a lull, with few tactical operations and the airlift role had become mostly logistical.
-Yet in spite of a massive interdiction effort using fighters and AC-130 gunships to attack Communist supply lines running through Laos, the North Vietnamese had built up a significant force and on Easter Weekend, 1972 the Vietnam War suddenly flared up with a vengeance.
+US troop levels in South Vietnam had shrunk from more than 500,000 to only some 20,000 men, mostly airmen, as the US role in South Vietnam had declined and the war had become more of a local conflict.
+The ground war in Vietnam had entered a lull, with few tactical operations, and the airlift role had become mostly logistical.
+Yet in spite of a massive interdiction effort using fighters and AC-130 gunships to attack Communist supply lines running through Laos, the North Vietnamese had built up a significant force and on Easter Weekend 1972, the Vietnam War suddenly flared up with a vengeance.
 Communist forces supported by tanks rolled out of Laos and headed down Highway 13 toward Saigon, intending to capture the South Vietnamese capital and end the conflict with a massive blitzkrieg attack.
 Only one obstacle stood in their way - the South Vietnamese garrison at the town of An Loc where the South Vietnamese military decided to make their stand against the juggernaut that was rolling over them.
 However, Communist forces managed to encircle the city, thus preventing reinforcement and resupply through ground arteries.
 The only avenue into the city was through the sky, and the most developed antiaircraft forces yet seen in the Vietnam War made aerial resupply all but impossible.
 Intense ground fire prevented helicopter resupply so the Vietnamese Air Force turned to it's air transport C-123s.
-However, several C-123s were shot down and the United States Military Assistance Command directed the 374th Tactical Airlift Wing to being resupply missions to An Loc.
+However, several C-123s were shot down and the United States Military Assistance Command directed the 374th Tactical Airlift Wing to begin resupply missions to An Loc.

 TCTAA Home to Return